February 27, 2024

 Hot Science

-Harvard scientists have made a groundbreaking discovery, revealing that a protein found in young blood can significantly reverse aging signs in vital tissues through a technique called heterochronic parabiosis (HPB).
+Harvard scientists have made a groundbreaking discovery, revealing that a protein found in young blood of mice can significantly reverse aging signs in their vital tissues through a technique called heterochronic parabiosis (HPB).
 This method, which involves merging the circulatory systems of young and old animals, has rejuvenated tissues in mice and highlighted key "longevity genes" such as Sirt3, Gstt2, and notably, the Tert gene, essential for telomere maintenance.
 This study offered a deeper insight into the reversibility of biological aging.
-Some of this work has been published this week in Nature Aging, in the article, “Multi-omic rejuvenation and life span extension on exposure to youthful circulation.”
+Some of this work has been published this week in Nature Aging.

 We want to point out that the Harvard scientists used genetically identical mouse models that were specifically bred that way.
 While the experiments provide valuable insights, translating these findings to humans poses significant challenges.
 The only genetically identical humans are identical twins, that are, by definition, of the same age.
 A number of companies, including Immorta Bio, are pursuing potential solutions to this issue.
 Immorta Bio leverages iPSC technology, to transform patients’ own “old” cells into young ones.
 This approach not only matches genetic requirements, but it also allows for the use of epigenetically younger cells to rejuvenate aged organs and potentially of the whole body.